arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 ## Goals

-- Learn how to partition the memory of an Opta™ device using the Arduino ecosystem tools.
+- Learn how to partition the memory of an Opta™ device to be used with the Arduino IDE and other ecosystem tools
 - Program an Opta™ device using the Arduino IDE and the Arduino programming language.

 ## Hardware and Software Requirements